huggingface/optimum-graphcore/README.md

 > This design delivers high performance and new levels of efficiency, whether running today’s most popular models, such as BERT and EfficientNet, or exploring next-generation AI applications.

+## Poplar SDK setup
+A Poplar SDK environment needs to be enabled to use this library.
+Please refer to Graphcore's [Getting Started](https://docs.graphcore.ai/en/latest/getting-started.html) guide.

 ## Install
 To install the latest release of this package: